kwolf1909/DCF77-clock/README.md

 external RTC-clock.
 It is displayed on a 8-digit 14- or 7-segment display with display-controller HT16K33.
 The MCU used is an ATtiny 814 or 1614.
-Without serial debugging and OneWire, an ATtiny 412 can be used.
-The MCU used is selected by setting the appropriate
+Without serial debugging and OneWire, an ATtiny 412 can be used (99 % of flash space is used).
-#define statement.
 The circuit can be powered by a LiPo-cell.
 If the voltage drops below 3.0 V, the voltage is displayed as a low voltage indicator.
 A push button switches between different display modes: